Sunstone Hotel Investors Inc. (SHO) Shares Down Despite Recent Market Volatility

-Sunstone Hotel Investors Inc. (NYSE: SHO)’s stock price has decreased by -2.85 compared to its previous closing price of 10.88.
-Despite this, the company has experienced a 4.34% gain in its stock price over the last five trading sessions.
+Sunstone Hotel Investors Inc. (NYSE: SHO)’s stock price has decreased by -1.33 compared to its previous closing price of 10.52.
+Despite this, the company has experienced a -1.80% fall in its stock price over the last five trading sessions.

 Is It Worth Investing in Sunstone Hotel Investors Inc. (NYSE: SHO) Right Now?